paracamplus/Yasmini/README.md

 The `specificationIntended` if set, specifies how many specifications should be run within the description.

 The `describe` function creates a `Description` instance, runs the `beginHook` method then runs the function given as second argument.
-After running that function, the `endHook` is run and the description will hold the following fields:
+After running that function (and all its consequences), the `endHook` is run and the description will hold the following fields:

 * `specifications` the array of inner Specifications